How to plan and action your content strategy_green

 a) functional emails, and b) marketing emails.

-Functional email content is often associated with automated emails, e.g. when a user creates an account or resets their password.
 Marketing emails, on the other hand, are generally more promotional or topical in their messaging – covering anything from a product launch to announcing seasonal discounts.

 Google ads content